DeimosHall/Blog/content/blog/software/android/copy-to-clipboard/index.en.md

 }
 {{< /code >}}

 The copy function is as follows.
+Please note that the label "password" is because I'm copying a password, you should replace it with a label that describes what you're copying.

 {{< code language="kotlin" >}}
 fun copyToClipboard(context: Context, text: String) {